Ahmed Abdul-Malik: Later life and career

 With the advent of free jazz in the 1960s, Abdul-Malik transitioned from Arabic-inspired music to predominantly jazz ballads and the blues and recorded his album The Music of Ahmed Abdul-Malik.
-His instruments on this album included the Korean peri.
+His instruments on this album included the Korean piri.
 In 1961, Abdul-Malik sat in with John Coltrane; his playing of the tambura on "India" was released on Coltrane's The Complete 1961 Village Vanguard Recordings decades later.

 Abdul-Malik visited Nigeria late in 1961 and developed a better foundation of its music and culture.
 This influenced his album Sounds of Africa the following year, which included trumpet, saxophones, and percussionists.
 In 1963, Abdul-Malik returned to his original recording style with his recording of The Eastern Moods of Ahmed Abdul-Malik.
 His trio recorded music that was influenced by sounds from the Middle East, North Africa, and India.
 His final album as a leader, Spellbound, was recorded in 1964.
 Rather than focusing on Middle Eastern and African music, Abdul-Malik recorded a more traditional album with a focus on the oud, showing that the oud could be used in American jazz.

 After his last two albums failed to achieve monetary success, Abdul-Malik switched to focusing on teaching the next generation of jazz musicians in his local community and later at New York University.
 In 1984, he received BMI's Pioneer in Jazz Award for introducing Middle Eastern music into jazz.
 After having a stroke in the 1980s, he stopped working at New York University and returned to studying, including under oud player Simon Shaheen, until Abdul-Malik died as the result of another stroke in Long Branch, New Jersey in 1993.